rsalmei/refine/README.md

 ### The `dupes` command

-1. recursively detect all files in the given paths (excluding hidden .folders)
+1. group all the files by size
-    - can optionally run only a shallow scan, or only include some of the files
+2. for each group with the exact same value, load a sample of its files
-2. sort all the files by their sizes and by their words
+3. compare the samples with each other and find possible duplicates
-    - the word extractor ignores sequence numbers like file-1, file-2, file copy, etc.
+4. group all the files by words in their names
-3. for each group with the exact same value, a sample of each file will be retrieved and compared
+    - the word extractor ignores sequence numbers like file-1, file copy, file-3 copy 2, etc.
-4. each coincidence will be listed as possible duplicates
+5. run 2. and 3. again, and print the results

-<details> <summary>Command options</summary>
+<details><summary>Command help</summary>

 ```
 Find possibly duplicated files by both size and filename